Social Media Campaign Ideas

 Man, that’s a big list!

 When thinking about how your platforms may work together, play close attention to your calls to action, how you ask your audience to engage with you or purchase and what messaging you use.
 It might be a good idea to create a marketing calendar (our desktop planning tool is hugely popular for Instagram campaigns) or check out CoSchedule or Monday.com.
 You can even make your own using excellent or Google Sheets – Hubspot has a good template for this.
+Or, if you’re more of a visual person, check out Milanote!
+It’s an easy-to-use tool to organize your ideas and projects into visual boards.

 With a content calendar, you are able to get an immediate view of your campaign and make any changes intentionally.